 We provide the strength of skills and experience to mitigate the potential impact of our businesses on the environment, workers, communities and society.

-Philippine Hybrid Energy Systems Inc (PHESI), a wind farm located in the island of Mindoro, Philippines, is paving the way with their “Trees for the Future” program.
-In collaboration with the Indigenous People, located within the vicinity of the project, PHESI will plant 100 trees for every 1 that is cut.
-Through the site established tree nursery, trees indigenous to the area which have economic or medicinal value to the local community, are being cultivated and then transplanted.
+Philippines Hydro Energy Systems Inc (PHESI), located on the island of Mindoro in the Philippines, is paving the way through its ‘Trees for the Future” program.
+In collaboration with the Indigenous People, PHESI is committed to planting 100 trees for every one that is cut.
+Through the site established tree nursery, trees indigenous to the area which has economic or medicinal value, are being cultivated and then planted near the communities.

-The Achwa Hydro project located in northern Uganda is providing scholarships to 30 poor and vulnerable girls considered “at risk”.
-The full scholarship covers the secondary school costs, provides all materials and a uniform.
-The project maintains this program through continuous communication with the students on their grades, wellbeing and engagement with parents.
+The Achwa hydro project located in northern Uganda is providing scholarships to poor and vulnerable girls considered at risk.
+The full scholarship covers the secondary school costs and provides all materials including uniform and personal effects.
+Through collaborative engagement with parents, the project maintains this program by means of continuous communication with the students on their performance and wellbeing.
+The scholarship will continue to the tertiary level for the students who complete their secondary education.

 We recognise that an open dialogue with stakeholders is critical for long-term value creation of any project.
 Berkeley Energy has worked with our Investee Companies to foster interactive communication and accountability by establishing a Grievance Mechanism System to receive feedback.